 The transition from third to fourth grade is important.
 Students have moved beyond learning to read; they are reading to learn.
 They continue the Faith and Freedom series with This Is Our Land and A Book of Gladness.

 They use the Reading 4 for Young Catholics: Comprehension and Reading 4 for Young Catholics: Thinking Skills workbooks to learn comprehension and critical thinking.
 They begin complete book reports.
 The book report process is broken down into steps: gathering information, collecting examples to support the topic sentence, creating an outline, and writing a four-paragraph essay on the book.

-For the first two book reports, the opening paragraph and the topic sentences of the body paragraphs are provided.
+For the first quarter, students are taught how to write a book report using the example book, The Small War of Sergeant Donkey.
+For the second quarter book report, students are provided with the opening paragraph and the topic sentences of the body paragraphs are provided.
 Students write their own opening paragraphs and topic sentences for the last two book reports.
-Click here to see your book report options.
-Simply specify which titles you would like in the comments section of the online enrollment.

 This year, students begin The St. Joseph Baltimore Catechism No. 1.
 As in other books in this series, drawings aid students in understanding the truths of the Faith and the laws of the Church.